-SE 3: Simulation Techniques in Statistics
+SE 3: Statistical Simulation

 This course demonstrates to the student how computers may be used to simulate the behavior of real world systems by utilizing mathematical models with an emphasis on discrete system simulation.
 The simulation projects will be done using simulation software packages and structured programming languages.